How Much Does a Golf Cart Weigh: Complete Weight Guide

 • Without batteries: 650-700 pounds (295-318 kg)

-Electric carts from brands like Club Car, E-Z-GO, and Yamaha typically fall within this range, though premium models with more features may weigh more.
+Club Car, E-Z-GO, and Yamaha electric carts usually fall in this range.
+Premium models with extra features may weigh more.

 Gas Golf Cart Weight